rajeshv23/twydev.github.io/_posts/2019-08-30-serverless-dev-set-up.md

 ---
-title: "Setting up a Serverless + NodeJS project (feat.
-GitLab CI/CD)"
+title: "Setting up a Serverless + NodeJS project"
 toc: true
 toc_label: "Sections"
 categories:
-  - Development
+  - Coding
 tags:
   - serverless
-  - nodeJS
+  - nodejs
-  - gitLab
+  - gitlab
   - ci/cd
 ---

+How to set up a serverless nodeJS project from scratch.
+Includes instructions for Git, GitLab CI and Runner set up, ESLint, Jest, Winston, Complexity Report, and dotenv.

-# Git Repo Set Up
+## Git Repo Set Up

 1. create repository in GitLab
 2. ensure SSH key has been generated and in place on local machine